buildwithjeremy/ListEasy/README.md

 # ListEasy
 Control Your Product Story, Everywhere.
 We make sure your messaging is complete, compelling and consistent across your prospect's journey.
-Get Started
+Get Started today!